Specialist legal advice for insurance buyers, sellers and intermediaries

 - Legal support for policyholders and their brokers in the placement of complex policies such as D&O liability, tax liability and environmental liability

-- Insurance broker and other service reviews including managing tenders and negotiating service agreements
+- Insurance-related service provider reviews including managing tenders and negotiating service agreements

 - Advice on appointed representative (IR) agreements and introducer appointed representative (IAR) agreements